 Many people use drugs and alcohol because they believe that they are aphrodisiacs.
 However, this is far from the truth.
 They can actually hinder a man’s ability to get an erection.
 They can also hinder both a woman and a man’s ability to get an orgasm.

-A drugs or alcohol addiction can also make a person less attractive to their partner.
+A drug or alcohol addiction can also make a person less attractive to their partner.
 This can make physical intimacy different.
 Furthermore, both physical and emotional intimacy will be difficult if a person is in a strained relationship.

-5. Communication Problems
+5. Drug or Alcohol Addiction Intensifies Communication Problems

 Communication is essential for a healthy relationship.
 A couple has to be able to talk through their issues in order to resolve them.
 However, drug and alcohol addiction can lead to communication problems.
 A person who has an addiction may not feel like talking about problems.
 They may also feel as though their addiction is more important than talking to their spouse.